 Hong Kong MTR, China

 Hong Kong is one of the most densely populated places on the planet.
-You need to consider this fact when you think about why it's home to the eighth-busiest subway system in the world, in spite of how small the map of its rail system looks.
-In fact, about 4.694 million people ride the Hong Kong Kong MTR each day, in spite of the fact that it has just 12 lines and 68 stations.
+You need to consider this fact when you think about why it's home to the eighth-busiest among the busiest subway systems in the world, in spite of how small the map of its rail system looks.
+In fact, about 4.694 million people ride the Hong Kong MTR each day, in spite of the fact that it has just 12 lines and 68 stations.
 This will be no surprise to you, of course, if you've ever ridden the Hong Kong MTR yourself—it's crowded even outside of rush hour.
-This is particularly the case at station in Kowloon, which is Hong Kong's densest area.
+This is particularly the case at stations in Kowloon, which is Hong Kong's densest area.

 Mexico City Metro, Mexico

 Spanish might be the world's second-most spoken language, but only one city in the Spanish-speaking world has a subway system that ranks among the world's busiest.
 In Mexico's capital Mexico City, about 4.4 million riders per day use the Metro system, which has 195 stations and 12 lines.
 The system is notable for having survived the massive earthquake that shook Mexico City in 1985.
 It's also notable for being one of only two entries in the Americans on this list of the world's busiest subway systems.